Royston-Soh/dow-facebook-prophet/README.md

 forecast=predict(m,future)
 ```

-## Forecast components
+## Forecast Components
-We observe a long term upward trend, as well as seasonality where the index peaks in the months of May and August and bottoms out in the months of March and November.
+We observe a long term upward trend, as well as seasonality, where the index peaks in the months of May and August and bottoms out in the months of March and November.
+There is no weekly pattern being observed in the above plots.
 ```bash
 prophet_plot_components(m,forecast)
 ```